 When A Child Loses Oxygen During Birth

 Hypoxia is a medical term meaning “low oxygen.”
 A hypoxic brain injury is an injury caused by a lack of oxygen to the brain.
-Hypoxia can result from pressure on the umbilical cord during contractions and if the umbilical cord is wrapped around the child’s neck.
-Any delay in delivery if there are signs of fetal distress and hypoxia can be fatal.
+Hypoxia can result when there is pressure on the umbilical cord during contractions or the umbilical cord is wrapped around the child’s neck.
+If there is any delay in delivery when there are signs of fetal distress, hypoxia can be fatal.

 If your child suffered an injury because of hypoxia during birth, please contact us.
-At The Mahoney firm, our attorneys are focused solely on medical malpractice cases.
+At The Mahoney Law Firm, P.C., in Denver, our attorneys are focused on medical malpractice cases in Colorado and Wyoming.
 We handle our client cases with compassion.

 The delivery process requires a high standard of care on the part of the doctor.
 When that standard of care is violated, the result has severe consequences for your child.
 Your child may suffer serious and permanent brain damage as a result of oxygen deficiency.
 If that injury occurred due to a doctor’s negligence, you need a law firm that understands the medical profession.
 Our knowledgeable attorneys can assist you in holding that physician responsible.

-The Mahoney Firm’s lawyers assist victims of fetal hypoxia and their families to obtain the maximum compensation for their situation.
+The birth injury lawyers at The Mahoney Law Firm, P.C., assist victims of fetal hypoxia and their families to obtain the maximum compensation for their situations.
 Our understanding of the medical profession and the legal ramifications of a doctor’s negligence means knowledgeable and aggressive representation for you.
 For a free case evaluation, contact our experienced attorneys or call us at 303-800-3168.